Barry S. Morris

-Barry Morris is the CEO of Undo and former CEO of several software companies.
+Barry Morris is a General Manager at Amazon Web Services and former CEO of multiple public and private software companies.

 Early life and education

 Barry Morris was raised in South Africa and educated in Great Britain.
 He has a degree in engineering from New College in Oxford University and an honorary doctorate in business administration from the IMC Association.

 Career

-Before 1994, Morris held senior management positions at Digital Equipment Corporation, Lotus Development Corporation, Protek Electronics Ltd., and Leading Technology, Inc.
+Before 1994, Morris held management positions at Digital Equipment Corporation, Lotus Development Corporation, Protek Electronics Ltd., and Leading Technology, Inc.

-Morris joined IONA Technologies, a distributed object technology company based in Dublin, Ireland, in 1994 and served as Vice President of Product Management and Chief Operation Officer before being named CEO in 2000.
+Morris joined IONA Technologies, a distributed object technology company based in Dublin, Ireland, in 1994 and served as Vice President of Product Management and Chief Operating Officer before being named CEO in 2000.
 Morris is credited with establishing the company headquarters in Waltham, Massachusetts.